deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 There are a number of custom-built AMI images that require copying before deploying this lab environment.
 These images reside in Deftcon's GitHub account, and require us to add _**your**_ AWS Account ID to each AMI and Snapshot, therefore <a href="https://github.com/deftcon/Tetration-Virtual-Bootcamp/issues/new?template=ami_copy.md" target="_blank">fill out this form specifying your AWS Account ID</a>.
 You should receive an email in 24 hours or less (often much faster) indicating the permissions have been added and that you are ready to proceed with the below instructions.

 ---
-NOTE: You cannot move on and run `ami_create.py` as instructed below until _**after**_ you receive an email reply indicating the permissions have been added to allow you access to the necessary AMIs.
-Failure to follow this will result in both the `ami_create.py` and the `launch.py` failing miserably.
+NOTE: You cannot move on and run `launch.py` as instructed below until _**after**_ you receive an email reply indicating the permissions have been added to allow you access to the necessary AMIs.
+Failure to follow this will result in the `launch.py` failing miserably.

 ---